 - Products you can read: books in paper or digital format, manuals, articles, newsletters, blog posts, instructions and transcriptions.

-- Products you can listen to: audio CDs, MP3 files, telephone conference series or personalised calls.
+- Products you can listen to: audio CDs, MP3 files, telephone conference series or personalized calls.

-- And products you can watch: home study programmes on DVD, online videos and seminars and video applications for mobiles.
+- And products you can watch: home study programs on DVD, online videos and seminars and video applications for mobiles.

 - Products you can experience live: seminars, workshops, exhibitions and open-air activities.

-- Personalised products you can experience live: exclusive Mastermind programmes, training and mentoring services.
+- Personalized products you can experience live: exclusive Mastermind programs, training, and mentoring services.